komaly/122B/README.md

 database, inserting a movie into the database, or simply viewing the metadata of all tables in the moviedb database.

+Both customer and employee login pages implement Recaptcha to verify the user is human.

 Created in CS 122B at UCI: Projects in Databases and Web Applications